 Step 4: Using micro US cable, connect your Moto G 2013 to the computer.

-Step 5: Then navigate to the C:\Program Files\Minimal ADB and Fastboot folder, hold Shift button and right mouse click on an empty space.
+Step 5: Then navigate to the C:\Program Files\Minimal ADB and Fastboot folder, hold the Shift button and right mouse click on a space.
 You’ll see a list of options from which select Open command window here option.
 This will launch the command prompt window on your computer.

 Step 6: Now to ensure that your Moto G 2013 is properly connected to your computer or not, type the following commands in the command window and press enter: